prosyslab-classroom/cs424-program-reasoning/README.md

 - 80% credit for one day late
 - 50% credit for two days late
 - NO credit given after two days late

-## Presentation
-- Each student is required to give 4 presentations (midterm project, final project proposal, final project result, and paper presentation).
-- Each student is required to give at least 1 question for each student presentation.

-## Projects
-- Midterm project: each student will design and implement an advanced program synthesizer.
-  - Presentation: students will present their own idea to advance a naive program synthesizer.
-- Final project: each student will define and solve your own problem related to program synthesis or program verification.
-  - Proposal writing: students will submit their project proposal that will be reviewed by other students, TAs, and instructors.
-  - Proposal presentation: students will present their plans for the project and rebut criticism from reviewers.
-  - Final presentation: students will present their results.

 ## Academic Integrity Violation
 Students who violate academic integrity will get F.